GaureeshAnvekar/ProblemSolving/README.md

                         solution.
 So the first greedy choice that we make should be safe.
 This can be done by comparing with an already existing optimal solution and see if that solution also has the first choice same as our greedy choice.
 Then we get subproblems and we continue with our greedy choice.
-                        "All safe moves are greedy, but not all greedy moves are safe".
+                        "All safe moves are greedy, but not all greedy moves are safe".</br>
+                        During the DP approach, we go through all the possible solutions to get the most optimal one.
+But if a
+                        problem has a greed property, we can avoid going through all possible solutions.
+First we have to prove that a problem has greedy property.